A boy’s ghost seeks peace from a life cut far too short in the Night Gallery story “The Dark Boy” reviewed here.

 The sisters also admit that they didn’t warn Mrs. Timm because they desperately wanted her to stay, that both they and the children need her.

 Mrs. Timm goes again to see Mr. Robb.
-From their shared admittance of loneliness, a romance is beginning to blossom and they kiss.
+From their shared acknowledgment of loneliness, a romance is beginning to blossom and they kiss.

 Again, Mrs. Timm is at the school at night and once again, Joel’s ghost shows up.
 This time he comes inside.
 She coaxes him to sit beside her and she reads to him.
 Mr. Robb watches from outside then comes in.
 He asks Joel to repeat the whistle of the whippoorwill that he used to send to Joel to call him in from outside when he was alive.